PONY λ M2 Modula-2

 comparing Pascal to other languages.
 Every example runs live in your browser — no setup, no installation.

-▶ Start with Ruby Browse comparisons ↓
+▶ Start with C Browse comparisons ↓

 Choose your own path by reordering languages